robert-bills/maker-projects/stoplight-status-indicator/README.md

 ## Real-World Use

 This setup has run continuously since 2019 with very little maintenance.
 It’s not just a maker toy.
 It’s infrastructure in my household.

 It’s also a great reminder that you don’t need a massive budget or cutting-edge parts to solve real-world problems with elegance and a bit of creativity.

+*I will neither confirm nor deny playing with it, though.*
 ---

 ## Why This Matters